handsontable/handsontable/docs/12.0/api/customBorders.md

         col: 4
       }
     },
-    // set the left border's width and color
+    // set the left/right border's width and color
-    left: {
+    start: {
       width: 2,
       color: 'red'
     },
-    // set the right border's width and color
+    // set the right/left border's width and color
-    right: {},
+    end: {},
     // set the top border's width and color
     top: {},
     // set the bottom border's width and color